AlexiaDucreay/Course-organizer/README.md

 ## Installation

-To install and run Course Organizer on your device, follow these steps:
+To install and run OrganizeMe on your device, follow these steps:

 - For iOS: Download the app from the App Store and launch it.
 - For Android: Download the app from the Google Play Store and launch it.
 - For web: tba

+## Use

+To use OrganizeMe, cd to the directory, and execute the command flutter run.
+Once running, the user will need to sign in or make an account.
+Events are stored and grabbed from a database.
+The user is free to add (and soon delete) events accordingly.

 ## Contribution

-If you want to contribute to Course Organizer, you can do so by:
+If you want to contribute to OrganizeMe, you can do so by:

 - Reporting bugs or issues on GitHub
 - Suggesting new features or improvements on GitHub